lungria/mono-cli/README.md

 MONO_STARTDATE - this tool will import statements occured after this date.
 Expected format: unix timestamp in UTC.
 If not set default value is monobank launch date (15 Nov 2017)

-MONO_STARTDATE - this tool will import statements occured before this date.
+MONO_ENDDATE - this tool will import statements occured before this date.
 Expected format: unix timestamp in UTC.
 If not set default value is current date time
 ```